-Sometimes when I watch the president speak before the United Nations, I like to look at the faces watching him as the camera cuts away to delegates and country representatives clearly un-impressed by his words.
+Sometimes when I watch the president speak before the United Nations (search), I like to look at the faces watching him as the camera cuts away to delegates and country representatives clearly un-impressed by his words.

 I don't think they like this president much.
 I'm not here to argue for or against this president.
 I'm just summing up what I see.
 From the faces I see, I'm not encouraged and from the words I hear, I’m not impressed.